 Free Will and Moral Responsibility by Chelsea Haramia

 About the Author

-Addison is a doctoral student at the University of Illinois at Urbana-Champaign.
+Addison Ellis is a lecturer at the University of Illinois at Urbana-Champaign, where he earned his Ph.D. from.
 He holds an M.A. in Philosophy from the University of Colorado at Boulder and a B.A. in Philosophy and Psychology from the University of Illinois at Urbana-Champaign.
-He is currently interested in philosophy of mind (especially problems of intentionality), epistemology (especially the role of philosophical intuitions in philosophical practice), Kant, and post-Kantian philosophy.
-Apart from philosophy, he is interested in playing good music, hanging out with his dog, Chessie, and watching/thinking about movies.
+He is currently interested in philosophy of mind (especially problems of intentionality), epistemology (especially the role of philosophical intuitions in philosophical practice), Kant, and post-Kantian philosophy. https://philpeople.org/profiles/addison-ellis